Table of Contents

 - The Colchian Dragon

-- Cerberus – the three headed dog guarding the entry to the underworld
+- Cerberus: The three headed dog guarding the entry to the underworld.

-- The Lernean Hydra – a serpentine monster with several heads
+- The Lernean Hydra: A serpentine monster with several heads.

-- The Chimera – a terrible hybrid creature
+- The Chimera – a terrible hybrid creature.

-- The Crommyonian Sow – a monstrous pig
+- The Crommyonian Sow: A monstrous pig.

 Through the Chimera and Orthus, Echidna became grandmother to the Nemean Lion and the Sphinx.
+These are among the most famous of legendary Greek monsters and all play important roles in various myths about heroes and demi-gods.

 In Greek mythology, monsters were meant to be opponents for gods and heroes to overcome.
 As such monsters, many of Echidna’s children encountered Greek heroes and most were killed.
 Some of the heroes who faced off with Echidna’s children include Heracles, Bellerophon, Jason, Theseus and Oedipus.